amg-code/PolynomialsOverFiniteFields/README.md

 You might need to restart Sage and/or your computer afterwards.

-Also the package __sage.coding.relative_finite_field_extension__ is used for the computation of the order and the k-normality of the polynomials.
+Also the package __sage.coding.relative_finite_field_extension__ is used for the RichExtensionField and the computation of the order and the k-normality of a RichPolynomial.
 This package is marked as experimental.
 When used for the first time, it raises the following warning:
 > FutureWarning: This class/method/function is marked as experimental.
 It, its functionality or its interface might change without a formal deprecation.

 However, at the moment (2023-10) it only makes use of the function Hom(F,E) for two finite fields F and E, which is part of the standard library of SageMath.